JDK and JRE File Structure

 dt.jar, the DesignTime archive of BeanInfo files that tell interactive development environments (IDE's) how to display the Java components and how to let the developer customize them for the application.

 - The root directory of the Java runtime environment used by the JDK development tools.
 The runtime environment is an implementation of the Java 2 platform.
-This is the directory referred to by the java.home system property.
+This is the directory represented by the java.home system property.

-- Executable files for tools and libraries used by the Java platform.
+- Executable files and DLLs for tools and libraries used by the Java platform.
 The executable files are identical to files in

 /jdk1.5.0/bin.
 The java launcher tool serves as an application launcher, in place of the old jre tool that shipped with 1.1 versions of the JDK software.
 This directory does not need to be in the PATH environment variable.